dad98253/sm_donator/README.md

 Compiling Information:

-    You must have loghelper.inc to compile donator.chatcolor
+    You must have loghelper.inc to compile donator.chatcolor (see https://github.com/dad98253/loghelper)

     The web compiler will not work.
     You must compile donator.core manually (it requires donator.inc)